cseligman.com

 For hundreds of light years in all directions, and thousands of light years in other directions, stars are scattered, almost at random, through stellar space.
 Even though several light years apart, the vast distances they are scattered through allows their total numbers to swell, as we move further and further out into space, until tens or hundreds of millions of faint specks of light fill long exposure images of the sky.

-The nearest star, other than the Sun, is alpha Centauri, which is a little over 4 light years away.
-Polaris is about 1000 light years away.
+The nearest star other than the Sun is alpha Centauri, which is a little over 4 light years away.
+Polaris is several hundred light years away.
 Rigel, in Orion, about 2000 light years away.
-Most of the stars in the night-time sky are a few tens or hundreds of light-years away, and a very few are just a few LY away, or thousands of LY away.
+Most of the stars in the night-time sky are a few tens or hundreds of light-years away, though a very few are just a few LY away, or thousands of LY away.

-LIGHT YEARS are nice, because they are easy to understand.
-AND, because when you look out into space, you are looking back into time.
-We see the Sun as it was, 8 minutes and 20 seconds ago.
-We see Jupiter as it was, somewhere between 35 minutes and 50 minutes ago.
+LIGHT YEARS are nice because they are easy to understand AND because when we look out into space we are looking backwards in time.
+We see the Sun as it was 8 minutes and 20 seconds ago.
+We see Jupiter as it was somewhere between 35 minutes and 50 minutes ago, depending on whether it is on our side of the Sun and relatively close, or on the other side of the Sun and further away.

-If you look at a star, you see it as it was, as many years ago, as its distance in LY.
-NORMALLY, this makes no difference.
+If you look at a star, you see it as it was exactly as many years ago as its distance in LY.
+NORMALLY, this makes no difference in what the star looks like.
 Stars don't change much, in times that are short compared to millions or billions of years.
 But occasionally, it can make a difference.